pgriess/streamdeck-workrooms/DEVELOPERS.md

   refactoring
 - Patch releases are exclusively bug fixes

-Release numbers are named `X.Y.Z`.
+Release numbers are numbered `X.Y.Z`.

-Branches are named `vX.Y`.
+Release branches are named `release-vX.Y`.

-Each release has a tag named `release-vX.Y.Z`.
+Each release has a tag named `vX.Y.Z`.

 The `CHANGELOG.md` file contains a developer-centric changelog of differences since the last numerical version.
 That is, in the main branch this file should